matteosecli/Magisk-Root-Toggle/README.md

 ## Known issues

 - After using **Magisk Root Toggle**, you can of course use Magisk Manager to check root's status.
 Beware that if Magisk Manager was still running in backgound while you used **Magisk Root Toggle**, then it will report a **wrong** root status.
 To be sure, close Magisk Manager (via the "recent apps" screen) and open it again.
 After you use it, **close it** to avoid wrong reports.
 There is nothing I can do about this.
 - The tile is not changing color (white/gray).
-This means that there are issue in connecting the tasker app (which changes its color after enabling/disabling root) to the tile itself.
+This means that there are issues in connecting the tasker app (which changes its color after enabling/disabling root) to the tile itself.
 It could be that the tile was not assigned the "ID 0" because there were already other tiles.
 Repeat the procedure with Custom Quick Settings and make sure it's the **first** tile you create (so that it's assigned the ID 0).
 If the tile is not changing colr, this **doesn't mean** that **Magisk Root Toggle** is not working!
 It's indeed working, but it's not changing the tile's color.
 Note that since this is readed as a "failure", Tasker's monitor could still be running.
 I'll investigate further and fix this issue in the next version by letting the task continue even if it spits an error about the tile.

 ## Support